top of page

 The Secret Sauce

 It's fair to say that the clean ingredients of this salad itself are tasty, but it is the creamy dressing that really makes this recipe so memorable, and why this clean eating recipe went viral.
-Instead of the traditional way of make the dressing, I have used a healthier option, Greek yogurt instead of sour cream or mayonnaise.
-I also purposely added avocado to the salad itself to create that extra creaminess found in regular Caesar dressings, but without the unhealthy fats.
+Instead of the traditional way of make the dressing, use a healthier option, Greek yogurt instead of sour cream or mayonnaise.
+Also, purposely add the avocado to the salad itself to create that extra creaminess found in regular Caesar dressings, but without the unhealthy fats.
 Try it for yourself, and let me know in the comments what you think of it.

 Hormone-Supporting Add-Ons